mgabon/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a way to create HTML using components.
+This makes it easier to create websites without repeating .querySelector like last week.
+React also solves handling data for faster response time.

 1. Describe component state.

+State determines how a component renders and behaves.
+State is what allows you to create components that are dynamic and interactive.

 1. Describe props.

+Props (properties) are basically a global variable or object that is passed through components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that affects something outside the scope of the function.
+Like fetching data from API.
+A side effect can cause a component to return different output for state and props.